Borderlands 2: Marketing and release

 Following the unexpected success of the first Borderlands, creative director Mikey Neumann stated that there was a chance of a follow-up being created.
 In August 2011, the game was confirmed and titled Borderlands 2.
 The game was released on September 18, 2012, in North America and on September 21, 2012, internationally.
 Players who pre-ordered the game gained access to the "Premier Club", which granted the players additional in-game items, weapons and access to the fifth character.
 Publisher 2K Games and Gearbox Software marketed the game heavily prior to its official release.
 They released a 16-bit demake of the original game on web browser in August 2012.
 Another browser-based spin-off game, named Mount Jackmore, was released for European players in September 2012.
 Players who completed the spin-off, which involves shooting at a mountain carved with Handsome Jack's face, would have a chance to win prizes such as pin badges, figurines and copies of the game.
 Gearbox also launched a scheme for players of the original game, who could unlock exclusive cosmetic items when they purchased Borderlands 2.
 Gearbox revealed that they would be honoring a late fan of the game, cancer victim Michael John Mamaril, with the addition of an NPC named after him.

 The game was ported to various platforms.
-Aspyr Media published the game on November 20, 2012, for MacOS systems.
+Aspyr Media published the game on November 20, 2012, for OS X systems.
 Gearbox partnered with Iron Galaxy Studios to release a PlayStation Vita version in May 2014.
 Vita's cross-save allows PlayStation 3 players to transfer their progress to the Vita.
 On January 20, 2015, Gearbox announced that it would release Borderlands: The Handsome Collection—a port of Borderlands 2 and Borderlands: The Pre-Sequel! for PlayStation 4 and Xbox One, on March 24, 2015.
 Both games in The Handsome Collection feature remastered graphics, and are capable of running at 1080p resolution at 60 frames per second when playing with one or two local players.
 The games are also capable of local split-screen multiplayer with up to four players.
-A virtual reality version was released for the PlayStation VR on December 14, 2018.
-This version does not have any multiplayer, but instead features the "BAMF" (Bad Ass Mega Fun) system which allows players to temporarily slow game time in order to plan their attack, and new voice lines from the current voice of Claptrap, Jim Foronda.
-The PC version of the VR port was released on October 24, 2020.
 On March 26, 2020, Gearbox announced that it would release The Handsome Collection, plus the original Borderlands, for Nintendo Switch as Borderlands Legendary Collection on May 29, 2020.
-The team, however, did not port the game to the Wii U because the team "couldn't come up with an 'OMG' feature that makes use of the Wii U's uniqueness".
+The team, however, did not port Borderlands 2 to the Wii U because the team "couldn't come up with an 'OMG' feature that makes use of the Wii U's uniqueness".